Your Missed Rust Class

 is of type fn(&'static str)

 .
-Then we call it and reinitialize at (2)…
+We then call it and reinitialize at (2)…

 What happens with print_str